Knitschi/CPFCMake/documentation/APIDocModules.rst

 All header files that declare functions or classes that are supposed to be used by consumers of a library package.
-The public headers will automatically be put into binary distribution packages, while header files in the :code:`PRODUCTION_FILES` are not included.
+The public headers will automatically be put into binary package archives, while header files in the :code:`PRODUCTION_FILES` are not included.